Life Insurance Lawyer Serving Illinois

 Policy Exclusion Applies to Cause of Death

-All life insurance policies list exclusions from coverage, and each policy is different.
-Examples of common exclusions from coverage include suicide and acts of war or terrorism.
-If the policyholder’s death circumstances are excluded from the policy, the life insurance company will refuse to pay death benefits.
+Life insurance policies always coverage exclusions, and each policy is different.
+Examples of common exclusions from coverage include death due to risk-taking behavior or suicide.
+If the policyholder’s cause of death was listed in the policy’s exlusions, circumstances are excluded in the policy, the life insurance company will deny your claim.

 If your claim for death benefits was denied because an exclusion allegedly applies to the cause of death, give us a call.
-A life insurance attorneys can help you understand what is excluded or covered in a policy.
+An Illinois life insurance lawyer can help you understand your policy’s exclusions.

 Life Insurance Fraud

 Life insurance fraud occurs in several different ways.
-The life insurance company may allege that the insured faked their death, or that the beneficiary killed the insured in order to collect death benefits, or that a change in beneficiary designation at the last minute was done through coercion or duress.
+The life insurance company may allege that the insured faked their death, that the beneficiary killed the insured in order to collect death benefits, or that a change in beneficiary designation at the last minute was done through coercion or duress.

 Not only will fraud cause claims to be denied, but the persons responsible for the fraud could face serious legal consequences.